sematext/docs/docs/integration/kafka.md

 The resulting package will contain all relevant info needed for our investigation.
 You can send it, along with a short description of your problem, to support@sematext.com or contact us through the chat in the bottom right.

-For more troubleshooting information please look at [Troubleshooting](/monitoring/spm-faq/#troubleshooting) section.
+For more troubleshooting information look at [Troubleshooting](/monitoring/spm-faq/#troubleshooting) section.

 ## Integration